SthPhoenix/InsightFace-REST/README.md

+## UPDATE 2020-10-16

+- Added conversion scripts to convert original MXNet models to ONNX and TensorRT
+- Added demo inference scripts for ArcFace and RetinaFace using ONNX and TensorRT backends

 ## UPDATE 2020-09-28
-Added GPU support and switched to FastApi, more details in changelog.
+- Added GPU support and switched to FastApi, more details in changelog.

 # InsightFace-REST